Music and Dance in Old Painting

 His landscapes are probably imaginary.
 They have very balanced compositions built around the turning of a road or a river or even both.
 The technique of oil on copper enables pure and warm colors.

 One of his scenes of a feast near the village certainly expresses a personal emotion of the artist.
-This 26 x 38 cm painting dated 1616 was sold for £ 3.5M including premium by Sotheby's on July 9, 2008.
-It is estimated £ 5.5M for sale by Christie's in London on July 6, lot 42.
-I described it as follows in 2008 :
+This 26 x 38 cm painting dated 1616 was sold for £ 3.5M by Sotheby's on July 9, 2008 and passed at Christie's on July 6, 2017, lot 42.

 The landscape at the turn of a river is pleasant with a varied animation.
 Couples of peasants are dancing in the middle of the road between two rows of well-aligned spectators.
 A merchant sells his fish and two bourgeois are discussing.
 The catalog tells us that one of the bourgeois is a very rare self-portrait of the artist, confirming the importance that this happy theme had for him.